 Say the ensemble Ω is known to have the following structure: most of the values come from a Gaussian distribution (mean and variance unknown), but a small fraction, say ε , of the values are corrupted by a large measurement error.
 That is, ε of the values consist of samples from the underlying Gaussian, to which a large quantity M is either added or subtracted - or even, that the data are replaced by a large quantity $\pm M$.
-(Think of this as modeling a typographical error.)
+(Think of this as modeling a typographical error, or a rare but very large artifact.)
 Now, construct an estimator in two steps.
 First, throw out some fraction $f > \varepsilon$ of the extreme values.
 Then, take the mean of the remaining values.
 This is known as a "trimmed mean" estimator.